About early childhood intervention

 Learning in everyday places like preschool, shops and playgrounds also helps your child participate in their community, which is an important part of inclusion.

 Everyone working together in the best interests of your child

 Your child will learn and develop best when you, your family and your child’s professionals all understand your child’s goals and how to help your child achieve those goals.

 High-quality early childhood intervention services and professionals work with you and your family as a team.
 You all work together in your child’s interests, sharing information, knowledge and skills.
-For example, if you decide that it’s important to help your child with their anxiety, your child’s occupational therapist and your child’s psychologist might talk and plan a coordinated approach to this.
+For example, if you decide that it’s important to help your child with their anxiety, your child’s special education teacher and your child’s psychologist might talk and plan a coordinated approach to this.

 Some early childhood intervention services will nominate a single key worker.
-Your key worker will be the person you will see and talk to most in your early childhood intervention service.
-They’ll be your child’s primary therapist, or only therapist if your child just needs one therapist.
+Your key worker will be the person you’ll see and talk to most in your early childhood intervention service.
+They’ll be your child’s primary early childhood intervention professional.
+In some cases, they might be your child’s only professional.

 Your key worker can also:

 - identify your goals and priorities and address them with you